-4.4.2.7.
-Second row centre armrest
+4.4.2.4.
+Rear seat centre armrest

 Part of the centre rear seat backrest can be folded out to act as an armrest.

 There is a strap attached near the top of the centre rear seat.
 Pull this strap to fold out the rear centre armrest.